WouterBant/GEVit-DL2-Project/merged_blogpost.md

 <strong> Our novel contribution </strong>

 Some of the contributions that we want to add to this paper are already briefly discussed in the section above as we want to improve upon all the weaknesses mentioned.
-Furthermore, we also propose a novel architecture which utilizes a combination of a group-equivariant CNN together with a transformer and see if this is able to outperform their baseline
+Furthermore, we also propose a novel architecture that utilizes a combination of a group-equivariant CNN together with a transformer and see if this is able to outperform their baseline

 - The ViT we propose uses a patch size (the normal one) of 4x4.
 So 49 patches in total.
 Now you compute attention globally with respect to the other patches and yourself.
 If all other settings are the same we have that you do this for 49*9*4=1764 patches in total, making a total of 49*1764=86,436 attention computations for the lifting layer.
 This should make it about 26 times faster, so for rotmnist 10 hours/26=23 minutes.